Clownacy/clownmdemu/README.md

 # Design

-ClownMDEmu's code adheres to the following principles, emphasising minimalism and portability:
+The emulation core's code adheres to the following principles, emphasising minimalism and portability:

 - Use C89.
 This is required in order to support as many compilers as possible.
   Ideally, the code should be valid C++ as well, in order to support both C and